 In 2015, Japan Aerospace Exploration Agency (JAXA) and National Center for Global Health and Medicine (NCGM) of Japan have signed a cooperation agreement.
-Under this agreement, NCGM developed and improved terminals for collecting biological information, shared clinical information such as physiological tests at medical institutions in developing countries and others with National Center for Global Health and Medicine using satellite communication technology of JAXA, established a monitoring system, and examined possibility of providing support for improving technologies of disease diagnosis and giving instructions for improving the life-style of patients with lifestyle disease.
+Under this agreement, NCGM developed and improved terminals for collecting biological information, established a monitoring system by collecting clinical information such as physiological tests from medical institutions in developing countries, and examined possibility for improving technologies related to disease diagnosis which could contribute to improving the life-style of patients with lifestyle disease.

 2. Please provide recommendations regarding the establishment of a dedicated platform for effective coordination among United Nations entities, other international organizations and relevant actors on space and global health issues.
 The UN OOSA could possibly collaborate with the platform "Future Earth Health Knowledge-Action Network (Health KAN)."
 Health KAN is a global research program designed to provide the knowledge needed to support transformations towards sustainability.
-It focuses on a systems-based approaches, which seek to deepen our understanding of complex Earth systems and human dynamics across different disciplines.
+It focuses on systems-based approaches, which seek to deepen our understanding of complex Earth systems and human dynamics across different disciplines.